Ultima VII: The Black Gate: Forge of Virtue expansion

 Forge of Virtue was an expansion pack that adds a quest to Ultima VII in which the Avatar must pass a series of tests to revalidate himself in the three principles of Truth, Love, and Courage, and destroy the last remnants of Exodus.
+The expansion pack was originally released on September 7, 1992.

 With the expansion, an earthquake takes place at the beginning of the game.
 After speaking to Lord British about the tremors, the player will be given free use of a ship called The Golden Ankh, and can visit the Isle of Fire to begin the expansion subquests.
 The Isle of Fire was previously the site of Castle Exodus in Ultima III, and reappears only during this game.

 The main plot of the subquests involves destroying the Dark Core, which contains the last remnants of Exodus.
 In order to do so, the Avatar must obtain three talismans of Truth, Love and Courage, by passing their respective tests.
 The concave and convex lenses from Ultima VI are also required to complete the quest.

 The player is rewarded with a powerful weapon, the Black Sword, during the test of Courage.
 The Avatar also gains maximum strength, intelligence, and dexterity in the course of the tests, and after completing the quest, Lord British grants the player double strength on top of that.
 The Golden Ankh contains many extra supplies and the Avatar can use it for the rest of the game, making it unnecessary to purchase deeds from shipwrights.

 In later releases of Ultima VII, this add-on was always included.